 You won’t find the same power or feel that Arc 8’s bigger sister, the 8C, offers.
 But the Arc 8 still stands strong on its own feet due to its range and utility.
 I’ve always been a big ElliptiGO fan, way before I bought this bike or even tried it.
 Most of my friends had no idea what these bikes were or how they functioned.
 And for that, I wanted a good one that I could introduce to beginners, and Arc 8 was perfect.
 If you are looking for an exercise bike for beginners we have an article about the best exercise bikes for beginners here.

 The bike weighs around 37 pounds, and it’s pedaling mechanism is unique in the way that it’s designed to be more familiar and easier to use than other elliptical bikes.
 The overall motion of this bike feels more circular instead of a flat oval.
 It’s similar to bicycling or running, further adding to its appeal to beginners.

 The workout that you’ll get from this bike is as intense as any other elliptical bike.
-The design that these bikes have leads to your burning more calories than you would by bicycling or running.
+The design that these bikes have leads to more calories burned as compared to cycling or running.
 This is mainly due to the fact that your legs will be met with more resistance than usual.
-All in all, this makes the elliptical bike’s workout a great initiative if you wish to improve both your body’s strength and endurance.
+All in all, this makes cardio workouts with the bike a great initiative if you wish to improve both your body’s strength and endurance.